Pros and cons of solar panels: They're usually worth it

 Key Takeaways

 • The pros of solar outweigh the cons in most situations.
-For most solar shoppers, savings on energy bills make solar worth it.
+For most solar shoppers, savings on electric bills make solar worth it.

-On the other hand, solar energy doesn't work for every roof, it's not ideal if you're about to move, the upfront cost can be expensive, and finding a local installer can sometimes be difficult.
+On the other hand, solar energy doesn't work for every roof, it's not ideal if you're about to move, and the upfront cost can be expensive.

 Here are the primary pros and cons of solar energy you should weigh before deciding if it's right for you: